MN in Women's Health and Development: Career, Skills, Scope, Options, Outlook

 Scope

-The scope of a course on menstruation in women's health and development will depend on the specific focus and intended audience of the course.
+The scope of a course on menstruation in women's health and development will depend on the course's specific focus and intended audience.
 However, some potential areas that might be covered within the scope of such a course include:

 • The menstrual cycle and the physical and emotional changes that occur during menstruation